HiroTex/OSD-XMB/README.md

     - 	Path where OSDXMB.ELF was launched from.

 ## Troubleshooting
-If you have problems running the App, please follow the instructions below:
+These are common expected issues, please follow the instructions below to fix them:

 <details>
 <summary>The App does not launch / Black Screen at boot</summary>